photoprism/photoprism-docs/docs/team.md

 ## Theresa Gresch ##

 Theresa works as a freelance product manager and developer in Berlin.
-She has a Masters in Neurobiology and aims to dive deeper into machine learning while working on this project.
+She has a Master's in Neurobiology and aims to dive deeper into machine learning while working on this project.

 You can find her on [GitHub](https://github.com/graciousgrey) and [LinkedIn](https://www.linkedin.com/in/theresa-gresch-886924103/)